 How Long You Have to File Your Truck Accident Case in Court

 Florida Statutes § 95.11(3)(a) establishes how long you have to file your truck accident case in court.
 Missing this deadline or statute of limitations can keep you from getting any compensation for your injuries and other accident-related losses.
 This statute generally gives you four years from the date of your accident to pursue your claim in court.

 In the case of a fatal truck accident, however, survivors of the deceased victim have a shorter time frame in which to file their wrongful death claims in court.
 Under Florida Statutes § 95.11(4)(d), surviving family members or personal representatives of the estates have only two years to file their claims in court.

 Again, failing to meet this deadline could result in your family being unable to hold the parties who caused the truck crash responsible for their actions.

 We Handle the Full Range of Truck Accident Cases

-The attorneys and staff at the Law Offices of Anidjar & Levine handle all types of truck accident cases.
-A Bradenton truck accident lawyer will develop a strategy designed to obtain fair compensation available in your case, based on your unique circumstances.
+The attorneys and staff at the Law Offices of Anidjar & Levine handle all types of truck accident cases, whether you are the driver of a passenger vehicle, a pedestrian, a truck driver, or a vehicle passenger.
+A Bradenton truck accident lawyer will review the situation that led to your injury.
+We then will develop a strategy designed to obtain fair compensation available in your case, based on your unique circumstances.